mdekauwe/GDAY/README.md

 The git hash allows you to connect which version of the model code produced which version of the model output.
 I'd argue for maintaining this functionality, but if you don't use git or wish to ignore me, filling this line with gibberish and disabling the shell command in the Makefile should allow you to do this.

 ## Potential gotchas
 - The parameter alpha_j which represents the quantum yield of electron transport (mol mol-1) is the intrinsic quantum yield (i.e. per unit APAR).
-For the two-leaf version of the model alpha_j is divided by (1.0 - omega), where omega is the leaf scattering coefficient of PAR (leaf reflectance and transmittance combined).
+For the two-leaf version of the model alpha_j should be divided by (1.0 - omega), where omega is the leaf scattering coefficient of PAR (leaf reflectance and transmittance combined).
+Currently we are assuming omega = 0.15 (radiation.c), this is currently hardwired.

 ## Meteorological driving file